helxplatform/helx-docs/installation.rst

 1. Edit the values.yaml (**Important**: service(ClusterIP or LoadBalancer) and image).
 2. Copy the role.yaml (for PRP) or serviceaccount.yaml (for SciDas and BRAIN-I) from /devops/helx to /devops/helx/charts/tycho-api/templates/.

+**8Installation Notes**

-*-  role.yaml - set of permissions binding to a single namespace(service
+-  role.yaml - set of permissions binding to a single namespace(service
-account) using Role and Rolebinding having access to only that namespace.*
+account) using Role and Rolebinding having access to only that namespace.

-*-  serviceaccount.yaml - set of permissions binding to a
+-  serviceaccount.yaml - set of permissions binding to a
 single namespace(service account) using ClusterRole(cluster-admin) and
-ClusterRoleBinding having access to entire cluster.*
+ClusterRoleBinding having access to entire cluster.

-*-  The current
+-  The current
-version of tycho-api on Braini/Scidas needs a LoadBalancer IP, but the later versions we will not need that.*
+version of tycho-api on Braini/Scidas needs a LoadBalancer IP, but the later versions we will not need that.

 1. helm install release-name tycho-api/ -n